7nolikov/7nolikov.github.io/7nolikov/content/posts/free-cloud-hosting.md

 ### 1. Inactivity Policies

-A prevalent characteristic of many free backend services is their tendency to "spin down" or "go to sleep" after a period of inactivity.
+Many free backend services tends to "spin down" or "go to sleep" after a period of inactivity.
 This mechanism is employed by providers to conserve resources and is particularly common for services that run on dedicated compute instances rather than serverless functions.
+Or you can lose your data.

 ### 2. Data Egress Charges

 Data transfer out from a cloud provider's network (egress) is a consistently significant and often overlooked cost trigger, even within free tiers.
-Cloud providers incur substantial operational costs for their global network infrastructure and the bandwidth required to transfer data, particularly when it leaves their data centers and travels across the public internet.

 This mechanism effectively ensures that a project with growing user engagement or data consumption will eventually contribute financially to the platform.

 ### 3. Resource Suspension vs. Overage Charges

 Providers employ different strategies when free tier limits are reached.

 Some, like Render for service hours, will suspend services, preventing further charges but also halting the application.
 This means the application becomes unavailable until the next billing cycle or until the user manually upgrades to a paid plan.

 Others, such as Netlify for bandwidth, build minutes, and functions, will automatically transition to a pay-as-you-go model for overages, potentially incurring costs if not diligently monitored.
 This approach ensures service continuity but shifts the financial risk to the user.

 ### 4. Database Limitations

-Free database offerings typically come with stringent limitations on storage capacity, the number of operations (reads, writes, deletes), and concurrent connections.
+Free database offerings typically come with strict limitations on storage capacity, the number of operations (reads, writes, deletes), and concurrent connections.
 These limitations are designed to support small-scale development and testing.

-A critical limitation for some, like Render's free PostgreSQL databases, is their potential deletion after a specified period (e.g., 90 days) if not upgraded to a paid plan.

 This policy underscores the temporary nature of some "free" database services and the importance of understanding data persistence guarantees.

-## Cloud providers' strategy
+## Cloud providers' marketing strategy

 "Free tiers" across major cloud providers is not a philanthropic gesture but a strategic business imperative.
 These offerings are designed to lower the barrier to entry for developers, allowing them to build projects on the platform without initial financial commitment.
 As projects mature, gain traction, or exceed the often-generous but finite free limits, users are incentivized to convert to paid plans.

-## Rating of Truly Free Backend Hosting Plans
+## Examples of Free Backend Hosting Plans

-Backend hosting involves managing server-side logic, databases, and APIs.
-Several providers offer free tiers for these components, each with distinct advantages and limitations.

 ### Back4app

 Back4app is a free backend server hosting provider based on open-source technologies like Docker, Node.js, REST, GraphQL, Redis, and Parse Server.
-It offers a free tier plan for containers with key offerings such as 100GB data transfer and 0.25 shared CPU.
+It offers a free tier plan for containers.
 This makes it suitable for projects requiring a flexible, open-source-based backend without immediate cost.

 {{< admonition >}}
-**Trigger for Paid Usage**: Exceeding the 100GB data transfer limit or requiring more CPU resources would necessitate an upgrade.
-The shared CPU implies that performance might be inconsistent under heavy load, pushing users towards paid plans for dedicated resources.
+**Trigger for Paid Usage**:

+- Exceeding the 100GB data transfer limit.
+- The shared CPU implies that performance might be inconsistent under heavy load, pushing users towards paid plans for dedicated resources.
 {{< /admonition >}}

 ### Firebase (Google-backed BaaS)

 Firebase, a Google-backed Backend-as-a-Service (BaaS) platform, simplifies backend deployment with a single command.
 It offers a generous free tier (Spark Plan) for various services, making it highly attractive for mobile and web application development.

-1. **Firebase Hosting**: Provides 10 GB of storage, 360 MB data transfer per day, free SSL, multiple sites, and custom domains.
+1. **Firebase Hosting**: Provides storage, data transfer, free SSL, multiple sites, and custom domains.
 This is ideal for serving static frontend assets and small dynamic applications.

-2. **Cloud Firestore (NoSQL Database)**: The free tier includes 1 GiB total stored data, 10 GiB/month network egress, 20K document writes/day, 50K document reads/day, and 20K document deletes/day.
-It allows exactly one free database per project.
+2. **Cloud Firestore (NoSQL Database)**: The free tier includes exactly one free database per project.

-3. **Cloud Functions (Serverless)**: The Blaze Plan (which includes a no-cost tier) offers up to 2M invocations/month, 400K GB-seconds/month, 200K CPU-seconds/month, and 5 GB/month outbound networking.
+3. **Cloud Functions (Serverless)**: The Blaze Plan (which includes a no-cost tier) offers up to 2M invocations/month.

 4. **Other Services**: Firebase also includes free tiers for Authentication (50k monthly active users), Cloud Messaging (FCM), and Crashlytics.

 {{< admonition >}}
-**Trigger for Paid Usage**: Exceeding any of the daily or monthly limits for storage, data transfer, document operations (reads, writes, deletes), function invocations, or compute time will trigger charges under the Blaze Plan.
-For example, if a project exceeds 360 MB of data transfer in a day for hosting, or 50,000 document reads in a day for Firestore, it will incur costs.
-The free tier for Cloud Firestore is limited to one database per project, and certain features like TTL deletes or backup data require billing to be enabled.
+**Trigger for Paid Usage**:

+- Exceeding any of the daily or monthly limits for storage, data transfer, document operations, function invocations, or compute time will trigger charges under the Blaze Plan.
+- The free tier for Cloud Firestore is limited to one database per project, and certain features like TTL deletes or backup data require billing to be enabled.
 {{< /admonition >}}

 ### Cloudflare Workers